The Maid Freed from the Gallows: Lyrics

-"Gallows Pole" and commercial recordings
+Commercial recordings

 Lead Belly version

-Folksinger Huddie "Lead Belly" Ledbetter, who also popularized such songs as "Cotton Fields" and "Midnight Special", first recorded "The Gallis Pole" in the 1930s.
-His haunting, shrill tenor delivers the lyrical counterpoint, and his story is punctuated with spoken-word, as he "interrupts his song to discourse on its theme".
+Folksinger Huddie "Lead Belly" Ledbetter, who also popularized such songs as "Cotton Fields" and "Midnight Special", first recorded "The Gallis Pole" in the 1930s accompanied by his own twelve-string guitar.
+His haunting, shrill tenor delivers the lyrical counterpoint, and his story is punctuated with spoken-word passages, as he "interrupts his song to discourse on its theme".

-Country blues trio Koerner, Ray & Glover covered the Lead Belly version on their 1963 debut album Blues, Rags and Hollers, under the title "Hangman."
+Country blues trio Koerner, Ray & Glover covered the Lead Belly version on their 1963 debut album Blues, Rags and Hollers, under the title "Hangman".

 John Jacob Niles versions

-Folk singer John Jacob Niles recorded the song at least twice: On March 25, 1940 as "The Maid freed from the Gallows", re-issued on the compilation album "My Precarious Life in the Public Domain", then in April 1960 in a more dramatic version as "The Hangman" on his album "The Ballads of John Jacob Niles".
+Folk singer John Jacob Niles recorded the song at least twice: On March 25, 1940, as "The Maid Freed from the Gallows", re-issued on the compilation album My Precarious Life in the Public Domain, then in April 1960 in a more dramatic version as "The Hangman" on his album The Ballads of John Jacob Niles.

 Odetta version

-Folksinger Odetta released the song under the title "The Gallows Pole" on her third album At the Gate of Horn in 1957 and on her live album Odetta at Carnegie Hall which was recorded on April 8, 1960.
+Folksinger Odetta released the song under the title "The Gallows Pole" on her third album At the Gate of Horn in 1957 and on her live album Odetta at Carnegie Hall, recorded on April 8, 1960.

 Judy Collins and Bob Dylan versions

 Judy Collins performed the song "Anathea" throughout 1963 (including a rendition at the 1963 Newport Folk Festival), credited to Neil Roth and Lydia Wood.
 It is thematically similar to the Hungarian "Feher Anna", even to the detail of the name of the brother (Lazlo).
 It appeared on her third album, Judy Collins 3, released in early 1964.

 Bob Dylan recorded a thematically similar "Seven Curses" in 1963, during the sessions for his The Times They Are A-Changin' album.
-The song tells a similar story, but from the point of view of the condemned's daughter.
+Dylan first performed the song in April 1963 at his Town Hall concert, and would perform it again at his October 1963 Carnegie Hall show.
+The song tells a similar story but from the point of view of the condemned's daughter.
 Here, it is not the maiden who is to be hanged but her father, for stealing a stallion.
 The woman offers to buy her father's freedom from the judge, who responds: "Gold will never free your father/ the price my dear is you, instead".
 The maiden pays the judge's terrible price but wakes the next morning to find that her father has been hanged, anyway.
+Dylan's development of the song came soon after his return from England where he met A.L.
+"Bert" Lloyd who has claimed credit for translating into English the above referenced Hungarian folksong.